 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any medication that is outdated or no longer needed.
+Flush any methadone tablets or solution that is outdated or no longer needed down the toilet.
 Talk to your pharmacist about the proper disposal of your medication.

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

-small, pinpoint pupils (black circles in the center of the eyes)
+- small, pinpoint pupils (black circles in the center of the eyes)

-slow or shallow breathing
+- slow or shallow breathing

-cool, clammy, or blue skin
+- cool, clammy, or blue skin

-Keep all appointments with your doctor, laboratory, and clinic.
+Keep all appointments with your doctor or clinic.
 Your doctor will want to check your response to methadone.

 This prescription is not refillable.
-If you continue to experience pain after you finish methadone, call your doctor.
+If you continue to experience pain after you finish taking the methadone, call your doctor.
 If you take this medication on a regular basis, be sure to schedule appointments with your doctor so that you do not run out of medication.